Mylopharodon conocephalus: Description

 The hardhead has an elongated, slender body which is brown to dusky bronze above, the larger fish being darkest, with silver sides.
 The dorsal fin has its origin behind that of the pelvic fin, It has 69–81 scales on its lateral line; the dorsal fin has 8 rays.
 The jaws are not extendable and there is a premaxillary frenum.
 The snout is long and pointed, ending with the large, terminal mouth which reaches back to the front of the eye.
 It has 2.5-4.2 pharyngeal teeth.
-It grows to around 30 cm standard length.

 The juvenile fish are silvery.
-The adult males grow small white nuptial tubercles on the head and on a band extending from the head to the caudal peduncle in the Spring spawning season.
+The adult males grow small white nuptial tubercles on the head and on a band extending from the head to the caudal peduncle in the spring spawning season.

+It can grow up to 60 cm standard length, but is more often around 35 cm.
+Some reports cite fish as large as 100 cm.

 Distribution

 The range of the hardhead includes much of the drainage basin of the Sacramento and San Joaquin in California, and within the range it is widely distributed in the foothill streams.
 The Kern River, Kern County, is the southernmost part of the range and it reaches north to the Pit River drainage in Modoc County.
-It is absent from the Clear Lake basin and from most of the streams draining into San Francisco Bay, other than the Napa River and Russian River, where it is not common.
+It is absent from the Clear Lake basin and from most of the streams draining into San Francisco Bay, other than the Napa River and Russian River, where it still uncommon.

+Biology and ecology

 Habitat

 Hardhead habitat includes deep pools over rocky and sandy substrates in small to large rivers.
+It shows to preference for deep, clear pools which have substrates consisting of sand, gravel or boulders and a slow current with relatively undisturbed conditions.
+Adult hardhead normally occur in schools in the deepest part of pools, where the slowly cruise around during the day, becoming more active in early morning and evening when they feed.

-It prefers relatively undisturbed conditions and normally can be found in larger streams at low and mid-elevation.
-It shows to preference for deep, clear pools which have substrates consisting of sand, gravel or boulders and a slow current.
-It occurs in some mid-elevation reservoirs but the populations in reservoirs is usually temporary as populations may grow large, then rapidly decline.
-It tends to be found in the lower half of the water column in rivers and streams but in slower flows or still waters, such as reservoirs, it cab be found close to surface.
-It is always found in association with the Sacramento pikeminnow (Ptychocheilus grandis) and normally also with the Sacramento sucker (Catostomus occidentalis occidentalis).
-It cannot normally be found in waters where alien species, especially sunfish, are dominant.
+At low and mid elevations they are often found in larger streams.
+They may be present in some mid-elevation reservoirs, but the populations in reservoirs is usually temporary as populations may grow large, then rapidly decline.

+While hardhead tend to be found in the lower half of the water column in rivers and streams, in places with slower flows or still waters, such as reservoirs, it can be found close to surface.
+In some reservoirs large adults have been observed sitting close to the surface on warm summer days which makes them vulnerable to predation by large fish-eating birds such as the osprey and the bald eagle.

+Very frequently it is found in association with the Sacramento pikeminnow (Ptychocheilus grandis) and the Sacramento sucker (Catostomus occidentalis).
+It is seldom found in waters where invasive species, especially freshwater sunfish, are dominant.